Other Exercises

 For I'll do it all by sea

-Isabella Columbus with three ships
+Queen Isabella provided with three ships

 The Niña, the Pinta, and the Santa Maria